Genez-io/genezio-documentation/docs/frameworks/refine.md

 ## Deploy the app

-In your terminal window first stop `genezio local` if it was already running, then run the following command to deploy your app to the Genezio cloud:
+In your terminal window first stop `genezio local` if it was already running, then run the following command to deploy your app to the DeployApps cloud:

 <div>
   ```bash